open-life-science/open-life-science.github.io/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Bérénice Batut (berenice.batut@gmail.com).
-To report an issue involving Bérénice Batut please email ... (...).
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the organisers - Berenice, Malvika and Yo.
+(team@openlifesci.org).

+To report an issue involving one of the members, please email one of the members individually (berenice@openlifesci.org, malvika@openlifesci.org, yo@openlifesci.org).

 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.